jlacar/aoc2015/README-Day18.md

 # Day 18: Like a GIF For Your Yard

 [This problem](https://adventofcode.com/2015/day/18) is basically [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoL) except with a grid of lights that are either on (alive) or off (dead).
-The grid does not wrap around itself, so you need to consider  cells on the edges of the grid when calculating the number of neighbors of a cell.
+The grid does not wrap around itself, so you need to consider  lights on the edges of the grid when checking the neighbors around a light.

 ## Part 1